earthly/website/blog/_posts/2021-05-21-thought-leaders.md

 > **Adam:** You've had a chance to read the design doc.
 What are your thoughts?
 >
-> **Data Person:** We are currently migrating all data in Important-Project-A from springy search to beetleDB and it is a multi-year project.
+> **Data Person:** We are currently migrating all data in Important-Project-A from springy search to beetleDB, and it is a multi-year project.
 All new projects should follow this, so the effort doesn't need to be repeated.
 >
 > **Adam:** We weren't going to use springy search, just a relational database.
 So I think we should be good.
 >
-> **Data Person:** BeetleDB is relational database equivalent so I would recommend using that so that you can scale.
+> **Data Person:** BeetleDB is relational database equivalent, so I would recommend using that so that you can scale.

 ### The Micro-Services Person